.png/:/)

 Louise, I've learned quite a bit about the terrible disease that led to your demise.
 To an observer, it looks like ALS takes a person's functions and freedoms one by one.
 I can't imagine how you struggled to hide your losses-- gripping and dropping a marker, going from walking to needing a power wheelchair, and finally needing a ventilator.

 Here is where I tip my hat to you, Ms. Pollard.
-You realized you were going to die from ALS.
-You cried ( a lot) with John-- so much with him, then you mobilized to get things in order, from your students' progress notes to the details of your personal affairs.
-John tells the story ( a lot) that the school supplies you had stored-- and hidden-- at home would be given to your favorite teachers at the school.
+You realized you were going to die from ALS and began your advance care planning with John.
+You both cried (a lot) together, but then you mobilized to get things in order, from your students' progress notes to the details of your personal affairs.
+John tells the story (a lot) that the school supplies you had stored-- and hidden-- at home would be given to your favorite teachers at the school as a lasting memory.

+As you prepared for your end of life, you even thought about how your legacy would continue through those you taught.
 Farewell, Ms. Pollard, and thank you for the love you gave to all who had the privilege to know you.
+You showed us all the importance of caring for one another in life and deathcare.

 Warm (final) wishes,